DestinyVolt/D-D/Inertia.md

 Sacred Flame (60): DC 14 Dex, 1d8 radiant damage \
 (Both do a d4 or have disadvantage in melee)

-### Lorehold Bard 3
+### Lorehold Bard 4
-Bardic Inspiration (Int / Day): 1d6 to attack roll, ability check, or saving throw \
+Bardic Inspiration (Int / Day): 1d6 to attack roll, ability check, saving throw, spell damage, or spell healing \
 Song of Rest: Over the course of a short rest, play calming music to add 1d6 to creatures who spend hit dice. \
 Ancient Companion: At the end of a short or long rest, you can summon an ancient companion into a freestanding statue.
 [Stat Block](http://dnd5e.wikidot.com/multisubclass:mage-of-lorehold-ua)

 #### Spellcasting
 Save DC: 14, Attack: +6 \
-Cantrips: *Sacred Flame,* True Strike, Mending \
+Cantrips: *Sacred Flame,* True Strike, Minor Illusion, Mending \
-1st Level (4): *Comprehend Langauges,* Healing Word, Silent Image, Detect Magic, Identify \
+1st Level (4): *Comprehend Languages,* Healing Word, Silent Image, Identify \
-2nd Level (3): *Borrowed Knowledge, Locate Object,* Cloud of Daggers, Kinetic Jaunt, +1
+2nd Level (3): *Borrowed Knowledge, Locate Object,* Cloud of Daggers, Kinetic Jaunt, Silence, Spray of Cards

 ### Racial Features
 ***Built for Success.*** +1d4 to d20 roll, Prof / Day \